 Prosecco DOC is produced mainly with Glera grapes, an autochthonous grape variety from northern Italy, known since Roman times.
 The Glera variety produces big and long bunches with yellow-golden berries, and has hazelnut-coloured shoots.
-Its cultivation involves the use of agricultural practices such as the vertical orientation of the sprouts, the elimination of the ones in excess, to end with shoot topping and tying interventions to obtain the ideal microclimate for the accumulation of aromatic substances on the berry.
-Together with Glera grapes, up to a maximum of 15%, other grape varieties may be used (complementarily, and only if they are cultivated within the DOC area): Verdiso, Bianchetta Trevigiana, Perera, Glera lunga, Chardonnay, Pinot Bianco, Pinot Grigio and Pinot Nero, vinified in white.
+Its cultivation involves the use of agricultural practices such as the vertical orientation of the sprouts, the elimination of the ones in excess, ending with shoot topping and tying interventions to obtain the ideal microclimate for the accumulation of aromatic substances on the berry.
+Together with Glera grapes, other grape varieties may be used, up to a maximum of 15% (complementarily, and only if they are cultivated within the DOC area): Verdiso, Bianchetta Trevigiana, Perera, Glera lunga, Chardonnay, Pinot Bianco, Pinot Grigio and Pinot Nero, vinified in white.

 It’s a classic to be enjoyed with friends and family.

 With its floral and fruity aroma and its fresh, light, and lively flavour, it is the perfect wine for every celebration.

 SCOPRI LA LINEA MONTELLIANA SCOPRI LA LINEA CORNARO